Parth018/Investment-Industry-Focused-wallet-master/README.md

 ### Description
 This application, allows users to implement an e-wallet with REST API to create and top it up, check its balance, and withdraw.
-Users can register and log_in using the credentials.
-They can also add any wallets for any account provided by IBAN and transfer to their own wallet or any other wallet that is defined in the system.
+Users can register and log in using the credentials.
+They can also add any wallets for any account provided by IBAN and transfer to their wallet /any other wallet that is defined in the system.

 The application has custom IBAN validators that can easily be applied to any IBAN field via annotation as shown below: